 Larry moved to Madras in 2016 after a career in accounting and tax return preparation in Olympia, Washington.
 Larry is a native Oregonian and spent many summers at Round Butte fishing and water skiing in the 60’s and 70’s.
 He applied for a board position because he believes the Madras Aquatic Center is a valuable asset for the Madras community.
 In his spare time he is a Ham Radio operator active with the Jefferson/Crook County Emergency Communications Net.

 The MAC Recreation District Board of Directors is responsible for developing MACRD goals and setting policy.

 The Board generally meets in a work session at 5:30 p.m., followed by a regular business meeting at 6:30 p.m.
 Work sessions are scheduled for the Board to receive and discuss information regarding district operations, review financials, and projects and planning to aid in their decision-making process.
 The Board conducts its business during regular meetings to receive information and take action on MACRD operations such as approving contracts, agreements, policies and procedures.

-The MAC Recreation District Board of Directors host monthly meetings on the second Tuesday of every month at 6:30 p.m. at the MAC.
-We will vary from our regular schedule for the month of March, as we will meet at 6:30 p.m.
-March 13.
+The MAC Recreation District Board of Directors host monthly meetings on the second Monday of every month at 6:30 p.m. at the MAC.

 The MACRD Board values public comments as an important component of effective governance of the District.